 4. Never go to a party hungry:

 Lots of times my friends or family members will say that they will “save their appetite” for a party or a big dinner that we go to.
 I have tried this many times, and it never seems to work.
 I always end up going beast mode and eating every appetizer that is available, throwing the “take a taste” concept out the window.
-By time dinner comes around I am totally full but still eat my entire dinner plate and let’s never forget about dessert…and then walk out feeling like the stuffed sausage I ate at happy hour.
-To save myself, and avoid the happy hour binge, I try to eat something healthy and green based BEFORE going to a party, whether that is broccoli, some sauteed kale or a green salad.
-I try stick with greens, because I am typically not going for the green stuff at a holiday party, and because it’s a low cal way to fill your stomach up just enough so your not ravishly attacking the appetizers but still have room for “taste’s”.
+By time dinner comes around I am totally full but still eat my entire dinner plate and I never pass on dessert…and then walk out feeling like the stuffed sausage I ate at happy hour.
+To save myself, and avoid the happy hour binge, I try to eat something healthy and green-based BEFORE going to a party, whether that is broccoli, some sauteed kale or a green salad.
+I try stick with greens, because I am typically not going for the green stuff at a holiday party, and because it’s a low cal way to fill your stomach up just enough so your not ravishingly attacking the appetizers.

 5. Drink LOTS of water: